slamice/wri/hipsters/chapter2.md

 "Guitar lessons?
 Dance space rental?
 Warm bodies?
 Call us."

 It was pretty obvious this venue, nicknamed 'The Woods', wasn't going to last much longer than eight or so months.
-While three thousands of dollars of rent per 30 days was high budgeted even for the 6 renters, especially when the only real job any of  them held was barely.
-Sweatily fumbling.
+Three thousands of dollars of rent per 30 days was high budgeted even for the 6 renters, especially when the only real job any of them held was barely.
+At the end of each month they worried, sweatily fumbling.
 Keeping themselves in check and sober was key, but no amount of coffee or cigarettes could hold back the day the rent was due.

+Then there were parties.
 Then there was us.
 Stuffed up against the brick wall as if hung on it, the three of us watched couples and triples go inside.
 We were determined to be a desperate plea for attention and as nonchalant about it as possible.
 It was 10 o'clock, waiting for the show to start, probably soon.

 "You think Matt'll come?"
 I asked.
 "Which Matt, what are you talking about?"
 Ryan said, half laughing.